-I,(Parent/Guardian Name) have received and read a copy of the Greater Philadelphia YMCA Early Learning Center and Before and After School Age Family Manual for the 2022-2023 school year.
+I, (Parent/Guardian Name) have received and read a copy of the Greater Philadelphia YMCA Early Learning Center and Before and After School Age Family Manual.
 I understand that the manual is intended to serve as a guide of the YMCA's policies and procedures as well as a program overview and resource.

 Please note: The policies and procedures are reviewed periodically and are subject to change or revision.

 YMCA Copy - Please sign and return

-Family Signature: Date:
+Family Signature:

-Child's Name: Program:
+Child's Name: